monadicsystems/monadicsystems.github.io/post3.md

 ```

 There's also a way to define patterns without defining a data type.
 To do this we must use Haskell's `-XPatternSynonyms` language extension.
-When this language extension is turned on, we gain the ability to define custom patterns for existing types.
+When this language extension is turned on we gain the ability to define custom patterns for existing types.
 The syntax looks like this:

 ```haskell
 pattern FooText :: Foo -> Text